Studying at the UvA

 Students benefit from excellent academic career paths, with multiple options to pursue a study within or across disciplines, from the Bachelor's up to the PhD level and beyond.
 Teaching and research are closely linked in all Bachelor’s and Master’s programmes at the UvA.

 The UvA is a member of the League of European Research Universities (LERU) and of Universitas 21, a leading global network of research-intensive universities.
 It is also an active partner in many EU-wide initiatives with other universities and research institutions.

 The UvA's open, tolerant and international academic tradition dates back to 1632, when its predecessor the Athenaeum Illustre was founded.
-With almost 30,000 students, it is now one of the largest comprehensive research universities in Europe.
+With more than 34,000 students, it is now one of the largest comprehensive research universities in Europe.

 6. Quality of life

-Amsterdam was ranked 12th out of over 200 cities worldwide in Mercer's 2017 ‘Quality of Living Survey’.
-In the pan-European 'International Student Barometer', 94% of students polled were satisfied with safety, and 91% said Amsterdam was 'the place to be'.
+Amsterdam was ranked 12th out of over 200 cities worldwide in Mercer's 2018 ‘Quality of Living Survey’.
+In the pan-European 'International Student Barometer', 96% of students polled felt safe and secure, and 97% said Amsterdam was 'the place to be'.

 7. Practical support

-Some 3,000 international degree and exchange students from over 90 countries are presently enrolled at the UvA.
+Over 7,000 international degree and exchange students from over 100 countries are presently enrolled at the UvA.
 They are actively supported by UvA staff and fellow students during their time in Amsterdam.
 The UvA helps with practical matters such as opening a bank account, applying for visas and finding accommodation.

 8. Career prospects

 The presence of numerous Dutch and international businesses (e.g. Philips, ING, Heineken), academic institutions and cultural organisations makes Amsterdam the commercial, social and artistic heart of the Netherlands and a prestigious global business centre.